tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 ## Customize the build script

-1. In the root directory, rename blankproject.sh to acme.sh.
+1. In the root directory, copy the blankproject.sh and paste it (duplicating it).
+Change the duplicated filename to acme.sh.
 2. Open acme.sh (in a text editor) and change all instances of `blankproject` to `acme`.
+(There are 3 instances to change.)

 ## Build your site